Penetration Testing Vs Vulnerability Scanning:

 To initiate Penetration testing, a complete vulnerability scan is done so that the tester gets to know any vulnerabilities that are present in the system and then exploits them.

 So, with a vulnerability scan, we get to know the possible vulnerabilities but these vulnerabilities are unexploited till this point.
 It is penetration testing that confirms the extent to which the vulnerability is possible to be exploited.

 They also intersect with each other at certain points as shown in the below image:

 Which one to Choose – Pen Test or Vulnerability Scan?

-Well, the goal of vulnerability scan is to find out the weaknesses of your system and fix them.
+Well, the goal of a vulnerability scan is to find out the weaknesses of your system and fix them.
 Whereas, the goal of penetration testing is to find if someone can break your system and if yes, then what will be the depth of attack & how much meaningful data can they obtain.

-Together, vulnerability scan & pen test can tell you what is at risk and how it can be fixed.
+Together, a vulnerability scan & pen test can tell you what is at risk and how it can be fixed.
 The aim is to improve the overall security of your system.
 You need to choose between the two depending on the criticality of your business.
-If you go for a pen test, then it covers vulnerability scan as well.
+If you go for a pen test, then it covers vulnerability scans as well.